 Meaning

-At its core, this quote flips the script on traditional networking.
-It argues that genuine curiosity about others is a far more powerful social tool than self-promotion.
+At its core, it argues that genuine curiosity about others is a far more powerful social tool than self-promotion.

 Explanation

-Let me break this down for you.
 We’re all hardwired to seek validation, right?
 To talk about our own projects, our own lives.
 But when you shift your focus from “How can I impress this person?” to “I wonder what makes this person tick?”, something magical happens.
 You stop performing and start connecting.
 People can feel the difference between someone who’s waiting for their turn to talk and someone who’s truly listening.
-And that feeling—of being heard and understood—is what builds real rapport, fast.
+And that feeling of being heard and understood is what builds real rapport, fast.
 It’s about energy.
 You’re giving it instead of constantly trying to take it.

 Reading Level58